 ADMISSION AND REGISTRATION

 Admission

 Students are required to complete an application for the institution(s) of higher education offering the CE course.
-The counselor or CE coordinator at each high school will have information on how students can complete an online application and pay the application fee.
+The counselor or CE coordinator at each high school will have information on how students can complete an online application.